%20(2).avif)

 Some of the things we did include:

-This delivery work helped us accumulate significant knowledge across migrations, platform builds, governance, and day-2 operations, and it enables us to deliver high-quality OpenTofu setups that are maintainable, auditable, and practical for real teams to run.
+This delivery work helped us accumulate significant knowledge across migrations, platform builds, governance, and day-2 operations, and it enables us to deliver high-quality OpenTofu setups that are maintainable, auditable, and practical for real teams to operate.

 Some of the things we can help you do with OpenTofu include: